stellarsunset/auto-semver/README.md

 ## Motivation

-There are a thousand of these repositories out there with exposing configurability for a large swath of different semver formats and styles.
+There are a variety of these repositories out there with exposing configurability for a large swath of different semver formats and styles.

 However, writing one of these plugins isn't challenging, and it allows you to: